The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 Risk prediction algorithms are also increasingly being used as a first line of automated triage in advance of primary care appointments \parencite[p.
 23]{Derrington17}.
 For example, UK-based company Babylon Health\footnote{\url{https://www.babylonhealth.com/}} has a partnership with the UK’s National Health Service (NHS) called ‘GP at hand’ to provide online general practice consultations, with over 35,000 registered members as at January 2019 \parencite{Babylon19Presentation}.
 Babylon Health uses a digital symptom checker underpinned by AI to triage patients – this is an example of an automated decision system.
 Although concerns have been raised about the safety of digital symptom checkers \parencite{Fraser18}, in mid-2019 Babylon Health was able to raise an additional US\$550m in investment capital in order to enable the company to expand into the United States and develop the capability of its AI to diagnose more serious conditions \parencite{Lunden19}.
 Another application is automated prescribing of contraceptives.
 A small-scale study published in September 2019 in the \textit{New England Journal of Medicine} evaluated the safety of telecontraception, which involves the automated prescribing of contraceptives with or without clinicians in the loop.
 The study found that telecontraception may increase the accessibility of contraception, and also promote better adherence to treatment guidelines compared to in-person clinics \parencite{Jain19}.

 AI-based risk stratification is also being used to enable automated, risk-adjusted, per capita funding allocation for health services and primary care.
-This means that the amount of money allocated to people for primary care services for a period of time is assigned based on their health status and algorithmic predictions of risk.
+In this application the amount of money allocated to people for primary care services for a period of time is assigned based on their health status and algorithmic predictions of risk.
 For example, a commercial algorithm is used by a number of Accountable Care Organisations in America to make healthcare resourcing decisions for over 70 million people \parencite{Obermeyer19,Obermeyer19FAT}.
-As another example, the Australian Government is currently trialling risk-adjusted funding for primary care through the Health Care Homes initiative.\footnote{\url{http://www.health.gov.au/internet/main/publishing.nsf/Content/health-care-homes}} The amount of funding provided to participating general practitioners to coordinate the care of individual patients will be decided using a predictive risk algorithm.
+As another example, the Australian Government recently trialled risk-adjusted funding for primary care through the Health Care Homes initiative.\footnote{\url{http://www.health.gov.au/internet/main/publishing.nsf/Content/health-care-homes}} The amount of funding provided to participating general practitioners to coordinate the care of individual patients will be decided using a predictive risk algorithm.
 The algorithm – developed by the CSIRO\footnote{\url{https://www.csiro.au/}} – factors in more than 50 variables, including demographics, a proxy for social determinants (the Australian Bureau of Statistics’ SEIFA indices for social and economic status\footnote{See Australian Bureau of Statistics \parencite*{ABS18SEIFA}}), physiology, medicines, conditions, pathology results, and lifestyle factors \parencite{Hibbert18}.

 In summary, accounts in literature and the media reveal a tremendous expectation on AI to transform medical and public health practices.
 There have been prominent demonstrations of successful narrow AI capability in medical and public health applications – particularly in diagnostic decision making, risk prediction and disease surveillance.
 These demonstrations reinforce the hype and expectation surrounding AI, and stimulate its rapidly expanding adoption in medicine and public health.
+This rapid adoption reinforces the need to carefully consider the longer-term hazards specific to public health.